AI Agent extension configuration options

 })

-handler is called when an AI Agent run is finished.
+handler is called when the AI Agent stops running and its lifecycle is finished.

 const provider = new AiAgentProvider({